My lovely writing tutor Esther, recommended a

 Other tips – Write in the third person, EVEN if your story is written in the first.
 Write in the present tense and always, always include the ending.
 Don’t be cryptic – if it’s important to the plot, it goes in, if it isn’t, get rid.

-There’s a plethora of other information like:
+But if I haven’t enticed you enough then there’s a plethora of other information like:

 - How to organise a non linear book into a synopsis or,